yangbin-xd/radio-map/README.md

 # radio-map

 ## Information:
-This is the source code for paper
+This is the source code for IEEE ICC 2024 paper
 __"Cell-Free Massive MIMO Beamforming Based on Radio Map"__
 _Welcome to cite this article !_